 Woolsington Village is about 5 miles north-west of Newcastle city centre.
 It forms part of the Civil Parish of Woolsington, which includes Newcastle Airport.
-Historically, Woolsington was a township in the Parish of Dinnington.
+Historically, Woolsington was a township in the ancient parish of Dinnington in Northumberland.
+To the north of the village, and close to the airport, is Woolsington Hall, which dates from the 17th century.
+The civil parish of Woolsington was formed in 1866, following the Poor Law Amendment Act 1866.

 WOOLSINGTON, a township, in the parish of Dinnington, union and W. division of Castle ward, S. division of Northumberland, 5¼ miles (N.W. by N.) from Newcastle; containing 74 inhabitants, and comprising about 636 acres.
 The lands anciently belonged to Tynemouth priory, and in the reign of Elizabeth were possessed by the Jennison family.
 Woolsington Park is a handsome seat.